Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Introduction

-Our group has been involved in massive-star surveys for the last two decades.
-The Galactic O-Star Spectroscopic Survey (GOSSS, \citealt{Maizetal11}) started with the main purpose of obtaining intermediate-resolution spectroscopy of as many O stars as possible but we soon discovered its usefulness for identifying multiple systems that could be studied through other means \citep{Sotaetal14}.
-In parallel, we also started OWN as a multi-epoch high-resolution spectroscopic survey of massive stars in the southern hemisphere \citep{Barbetal10,Barbetal17} specifically oriented towards spectroscopic multiplicity.
+Our group has been involved in massive-star surveys for the last two decades, starting with the Galactic O-Star Spectroscopic Survey (GOSSS, \citealt{Maizetal11}).
+In parallel, OWN began as a multi-epoch high-resolution spectroscopic survey of massive stars in the southern hemisphere \citep{Barbetal10,Barbetal17} specifically oriented towards spectroscopic multiplicity.
 In the northern hemisphere several spectroscopic (NoMaDS, \citealt{Maizetal12}; CAF\'E-BEANS, \citealt{Neguetal15a}; IACOB, \citealt{SimDetal11a}) and high-resolution imaging \citep{Maiz10a} surveys converged into an OWN-equivalent project, MONOS (Multiplicity Of Northern O-type Stars, \citealt{Maizetal19b}).
 The large amount of epochs generated by those projects coupled with the availability of spectroscopic databases led to the creation of \lili\ (Library of Libraries of Massive-star high-Resolution spectra, \citealt{Maizetal19a}) in order to uniformly process the currently $\sim 10^5$ such epochs of hot (mostly massive) stellar high-resolution spectroscopic data.
 Both OWN and MONOS have been highly successful.
-OWN required an extended time span before the publication of its first comprehensive results, primarily to secure a sufficient number of epochs to properly constrain long-period orbits.
-The project was also affected by the unexpected passing of its Principal Investigator, Rodolfo Barb\'a, in late 2021.
 In 2026 the first paper on 23 SB1 orbits has been accepted (Barb\'a et al. 2026, OWN~I) and a second paper on SB2 orbits will be submitted soon (Gamen et al. in prep., OWN~II).
-Yet, OWN results on individual stars had already appeared as separate papers \citep{Gameetal06a,Gameetal08b,Gameetal15a,Gameetal15b,Ariaetal10,Campetal19,Barbetal20,Putketal21,Putketal22,Putketal23,Ansietal23}.
+Yet, OWN results on individual stars had already appeared as separate papers \citep{Gameetal06a,Gameetal08b,Gameetal15a,Gameetal15b,Ariaetal10,Campetal19,Barbetal20,Putketal21,Putketal22,Putketal23,Putketal26,Ansietal23}.
 MONOS has produced three papers: MONOS~I on the multiplicity statistics of northern O-type systems \citep{Maizetal19b}, MONOS~II with 35 SB1 orbits \citep{Trigetal21}, and MONOS~III with 10 SB2E orbits \citep{Holgetal25a}.

 As OWN and MONOS have run their courses in the last years, we decided to continue them with the new project presented in this paper, Multiplicity of Massive stars in the Milky Way (\MTW).
 The main reason for a follow-up project is that, despite the advances provided by the two projects (and by those of other groups, see next section), we have only scratched the surface of the problem of massive-star multiplicity and its main objectives are not yet solved. \MTW\ gets rid of the northern-southern hemisphere separation of the previous projects (which made sense previously, when spectroscopic archives were scarce in data, but not so much currently), the limitations of the OWN sample, and of the restriction to O (and WN) stars by including other types of massive stars.
 It is a timely project because of the incoming availability of epoch astrometry and spectroscopy with \Gaia~DR4 in late 2026 \citep{Prusetal16} and of ground-based multi-fibre spectroscopic surveys such as WEAVE \citep{Jinetal24} and 4MOST \citep{DeJoetal19}.
 It will also make use of the tools we have developed for OWN and MONOS, such as UNWIND (presented in this paper but already used in OWN~I and MONOS~III), that will allow us for a more productive exploitation of the data.